 There's a massive difference between a copywriter and a conversion copywriter.
-You've likely hired the former, meaning you've worked with a blogger, or ebook writer, or newsletter writer.
+You've likely hired the former, meaning you've worked with a blogger, ebook writer, or newsletter writer.

 They've come in, knocked out a few projects, and maybe stayed on as an ongoing freelancer to meet all of your content needs.